-3.6.3 Graphite-web's local_settings.py
+3.6.3 Graphite-web's local\settings.py

-Graphite-web uses the convention of importing a local_settings.py file from the webapp settings.py module.
+Graphite-web uses the convention of importing a local\settings.py file from the webapp settings.py module.
 This is where Graphite-web's runtime configuration is loaded from.
+Also alternate local settings module can be set (see below).
+This may be usable for multi-instance deployments.